thankful-ai/shh/README.md

 ## Encryption details

-shh uses envelope encryption to keep your project secrets secure. `gen-key` creates 4096-bit RSA keys in your home directory, encrypting the private key with a mandated 24-char minimum length password, which is long enough to prevent re-use/memorization and forcing use of a password manager.
+shh(1) uses envelope encryption to keep your project secrets secure. `gen-key` creates 4096-bit RSA keys in your home directory, encrypting the private key with a mandated 24-char minimum length password, which is long enough to prevent re-use/memorization and forcing use of a password manager.